Speleology: Cave biology

 Cave organisms fall into three basic classes:

 There are also so-called accidental trogloxenes which are surface organisms that enter caves for no survival reason.
 Some may even be troglophobes (“cave haters”), which cannot survive in caves for any extended period.
 Examples include deer which fell through a sinkhole, frogs swept into a cave by a flash flood, etc.

 The two factors that limit cave ecologies are generally energy and nutrients.
 To some degree moisture is always available in actively forming Karst caves.
 Cut off from the sunlight and steady deposition of plant detritus, caves are poor habitats in comparison with wet areas on the surface.
-The majority of energy in cave environments comes from the surplus of the ecosystems outside.
-One major source of energy and nutrients in caves is dung from trogloxenes, the majority of which is deposited by bats.
+Most of the energy in cave environments comes from the surplus of the ecosystems outside.
+One major source of energy and nutrients in caves is dung from trogloxenes, most of which is deposited by bats.
 Other sources are mentioned above.

 Cave ecosystems are very fragile.
 Because of their rarity and position in the ecosystem they are threatened by a large number of human activities.
 Dam construction, limestone quarrying, water pollution and logging are just some of the disasters that can devastate or destroy underground biological communities.